Semi-discrete unbalanced optimal transport and quantization: Unbalanced quantization

-The case $\Floc(0)=\infty$ can in principle be treated similarly, but requires a number of technical case distinctions (such as whether the domain of $(-\Floc^\ast\circ(-\cRad))$ is open or closed, whether $0$ is in the domain closure or not, etc.).
+To simplify the exposition in this section we assume \eqref{enm:quantIntFinite} so that the unbalanced transport cost is always finite.
+Additionally we assume \eqref{enm:quantIntPositive}, which simply ensures that the quantization problem is not trivially degenerate.
+The situation without these conditions can in principle be treated similarly, but requires a number of technical case distinctions (such as whether the domain of $(-\Floc^\ast\circ(-\cRad))$ is open or closed).

 As we increase $M$, the average distance between points of $\Omega$ and their nearest discrete point $x_i$ decreases so that the (balanced) transport cost from $\mu$ onto $\nu$ vanishes in the limit, whereas the cost for changing mass remains unchanged.
 Therefore, in the limit $M \to \infty$ the interplay of transport and mass change in \emph{unbalanced} transport would not be visible.
 To avoid this, we will rescale the metric on the domain $\Omega$ as $M$ grows and study the resulting different regimes, depending on the scaling.
 Consequently, in this section we consider the scaled cost